Umami Pot

 Sarada Chicken (Japanese Poached Chicken Breast)

-If you want to enjoy moist chicken breast, which tends to be dry, give this recipe a try.
-Sarada Chicken is an immensely popular dish in Japan that features chicken breast.
+If you want to enjoy moist chicken breast, which is often dry, give this recipe a try.
+Sarada Chicken is a simple yet flavorful Japanese dish that features chicken breast, making it a great option for a healthy meal.

 ↓ Step-by-Step Recipe